 How it works

 Scanning droplet tribometer scans the sample with a magnetically actuated droplet to measure surface properties.
-The test droplet contains a minute amount of magnetic particles, which render it controllable with magnetic field, without affecting the properties of the carrier liquid (typically water).
+The test droplet contains a tiny amount of magnetic particles, which render it controllable with magnetic field, without affecting the properties of the carrier liquid (typically water).

 Surface properties are measured by evaluating the interaction between the droplet and the sample.
 The instrument is suitable for characterization of hydrophobic and even superhydrophobic surfaces.